 And, of course, there was plenty to satisfy that great American pastime, shopping.
 I came home with some wonderful smelling natural soaps, but there was plenty more I would have gotten if I didn’t have to haul it home on a bus!

 If you are interested in going, the show is in full swing through the weekend.
 Information can be found here: http://theflowershow.com/

 I read one time that Ansel Adams had an exhibit of his work once where he didn’t sell anything; he later went back and reprocessed the images lighter and then they sold.
 If a great photographer like Ansel Adams reexamined and reprocessed his work, then I should too.
 Especially this series of shots which are among my favorites of my daughter, Ellen.
 I took these very early in my iStock career, not long after I got my first speed light.
 They were shot with a Nikon D90, the 18mm to 105mm kit lens and an SB900 for fill.
 I’ve always loved them because of the subject, setting and backlight but knew they had some problems.
 Using the speed light as a fill (undiffussed) had caused a few issues, but mainly they were underexposed.
 So yesterday, with five years more editing experience under my belt and a keener eye, I went back to rework this shoot.
-Originally I only used two of the images in my stock portfolio, but yesterday’s efforts yielded four of much higher quality:
+Originally I only used two of the images in my stock portfolio, but yesterday’s efforts yielded four more images.

 Posted in iStockPhoto Images, Models, Musings, Throwback Thursday

 Tagged #TBT, #ThrowbackThursday, blond, female, image processing, iStock, stock image, stock photography, teenager, Throwback Thursday